-As China raises its international profile in the spheres of economics, politics, and culture, it has declared high-level training for specialist translators and interpreters as one of the country's educational priorities. [+]
+As China raises its international profile in the spheres of economics, politics, and culture, it has declared high-level training for specialist translators and interpret

 Applied linguistics identifies, investigates, and offers solutions to language-related real-life problems, such as improving how languages are taught or how multicultural workplaces can improve communication between staff.

 This one-year full-time (or part-time) course has a particular focus on research methodology, exploring how language shapes human interaction.

 understand how to employ a range of research approaches to language, from discourse analysis to corpus linguistics

 have the opportunity to investigate language and communication from an interdisciplinary angle